Band: New Power Generation

 The first half of the new millennium saw "The NPG" line-up evolve almost every year.
 The band released two singles in 2001, but after that no other studio project stamped "The NPG" surfaced.
 Meanwhile Prince kept giving each member space to express their own skills on stage.

 After disbanding "The NPG" once more, following the Musicology Tour, Prince assembled a new band in order to back up his new protégée, Támar Davis.
 When he went back to touring as a main act, Prince retained the Támar Davis band musicians to form his own backing band.
-Nevertheless the autonomy and part of creativity that Prince allowed "The NPG" in the nineties were less prominent: The band seemed to have been delegated to serve merely as a backing band for live shows.
-It should be notated that between 2004 and 2012 the band wasn’t usually referred to as The NPG on tickets or when advertising shows.
+Nevertheless the autonomy and part of creativity that Prince allowed "The NPG" in the nineties were less prominent: The band seemed to have been relegated to serve merely as a backing band for live shows.
+It should be noted that between 2004 and 2012 the band wasn’t usually referred to as The NPG on tickets or when advertising shows.

 The 10’s